alan-turing-institute/nowwhat/README.md

 ### Environment variables

-Run the tool with the following environment variables set:
+Run the tool with the following environment variables set.
+[How to store sensitive environment variables on MacOS](https://medium.com/@johnjjung/how-to-store-sensitive-environment-variables-on-macos-76bd5ba464f6) may be useful.

 - `GITHUBID` - your Github ID
 - `GITHUBTOKEN` - Github [personal access token for the application](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)